Football at the Micronesian Games

-Football competitions have were first held at the Micronesian Games for the 1998 edition of the tournament.
+Football competitions were first held at the Micronesian Games for the 1998 edition of the tournament.
 The event is open to the ten member federations of the Micronesian Games Council, a sub-regional member of the Oceania National Olympic Committees.
 The football tournament has been held at two subsequent games since 1998, in 2014 and 2018.
 Although a similar football tournament called the Micronesian Cup was held in 1999 and 2001, they were separate events as no Micronesian Games were held in those years.